-5.2 Minimise the Potential for On-Orbit Break-ups
+5.2 Minimize the potential for on-orbit break-ups

-On-orbit break-ups caused by the following factors should be prevented using the measures described in 5.2.1 - 5.2.3:
+On-orbit break-ups caused by the following factors should be prevented using the measures described in 5.2.1-5.2.3:

-- (1) The potential for break-ups during mission should be minimised - (2) All space systems should be designed and operated so as to prevent accidental explosions and ruptures at end-of-mission - (3) Intentional destructions, which will generate long-lived orbital debris, should not be planned or conducted.
+- (1) The potential for break-ups during mission should be minimized; - (2) All space systems should be designed and operated so as to prevent accidental explosions and ruptures at end-of-mission; - (3) Intentional destructions, which will generate long-lived orbital debris, should not be planned or conducted.

-5.2.1 Minimise the potential for post mission break-ups resulting from stored energy
+5.2.1 Minimize the potential for post mission break-ups resulting from stored energy

-In order to limit the risk to other spacecraft and orbital stages from accidental break-ups after the completion of mission operations, all on-board sources of stored energy of a spacecraft or orbital stage, such as residual propellants, batteries, high-pressure vessels, self-destructive devices, flywheels and momentum wheels, should be depleted or safed when they are no longer required for mission operations or post-mission disposal.
+In order to limit the risk to other space systems from accidental break-ups after the completion of mission operations, all on-board sources of stored energy of a space system, such as residual propellants, batteries, high-pressure vessels, selfdestructive devices, flywheels and momentum wheels, should be depleted or "safed" (made inactive) when they are no longer required for mission operations or postmission disposal.
 Depletion should occur as soon as this operation does not pose an unacceptable risk to the payload.
-Mitigation measures should be carefully designed not to create other risks.
+Mitigation measures should be carefully designed not to create other risks, as follows:

-- (1) Residual propellants and other fluids, such as pressurant, should be depleted as thoroughly as possible, either by depletion burns or venting, to prevent accidental break-ups by over-pressurisation or chemical reaction. - (2) Batteries should be adequately designed and manufactured, both structurally and electrically, to prevent break-ups.
-Pressure increase in battery cells and assemblies could be prevented by mechanical measures unless these measures cause an excessive reduction of mission assurance.
-At the end of operations battery charging lines should be de-activated. - (3) High-pressure vessels should be vented to a level guaranteeing that no break-ups can occur.
-Leak-before-burst designs are beneficial but are not sufficient to meet all passivation recommendations of propulsion and pressurisation systems.
-Heat pipes may be left pressurised if the probability of rupture can be demonstrated to be very low. - (4) Self-destruct systems should be designed not to cause unintentional destruction due to inadvertent commands, thermal heating, or radio frequency interference. - (5) Power to flywheels and momentum wheels should be terminated during the disposal phase. - (6) Other forms of stored energy should be assessed and adequate mitigation measures should be applied.
+- (1) Residual propellants and other fluids, such as pressurant, should be depleted as thoroughly as possible, either by depletion burns or venting, to prevent accidental break-ups by over-pressurization or chemical reaction; - (2) Batteries should be adequately designed and manufactured, both structurally and electrically, to prevent break-ups.
+Pressure increases in battery cells and assemblies could be prevented by mechanical measures, unless these measures cause an excessive reduction of mission assurance.
+At the end of operations, battery charging lines should be deactivated; - (3) High-pressure vessels should be vented to a level guaranteeing that no break-ups can occur.
+Leak-before-burst designs are beneficial but are not sufficient to meet all passivation recommendations of propulsion and pressurization systems.
+Heat pipes may be left pressurized if the probability of rupture can be demonstrated to be very low; - (4) Self-destruct systems should be designed not to cause unintentional destruction owing to inadvertent commands, thermal heating or radiofrequency interference; - (5) Power to flywheels and momentum wheels should be terminated during the disposal phase; - (6) Other forms of stored energy should be assessed and adequate mitigation measures should be applied.

-5.2.2 Minimise the potential for break-ups during operational phases
+5.2.2 Minimize the potential for break-ups during operational phases

-During the design of spacecraft or orbital stages, each program or project should demonstrate, using failure mode and effects analyses or an equivalent analysis, that there is no probable failure mode leading to accidental break-ups.
-If such failures cannot be excluded, the design or operational procedures should minimise the probability of their occurrence.
+During the design of a space system, each programme or project should demonstrate, using failure mode and effects analyses or an equivalent analysis, that there is no probable failure mode leading to accidental break-ups.
+If such failures cannot be excluded, the design or operational procedures should minimize the probability of their occurrence.

-During the operational phases, a spacecraft or orbital stage should be periodically monitored to detect malfunctions that could lead to a break-up or loss of control function.
-In the case that a malfunction is detected, adequate recovery measures should be planned and conducted; otherwise disposal and passivation measures for the spacecraft or orbital stage should be planned and conducted.
+During the operational phases, a space system should be periodically monitored to detect malfunctions that could lead to a break-up or loss of control function.
+In the case that a malfunction is detected, adequate recovery measures should be planned and conducted; otherwise disposal and passivation measures for the system should be planned and conducted.